 Netdata offers two ways to receive alarm notifications on external platforms.
 These methods work independently or in parallel, which means you can enable both at the same time to send alarm notifications to any number of endpoints.

 Both methods use a node's health alarms to generate the content of alarm notifications.
 Read the doc on configuring alarms to change the preconfigured thresholds or to create tailored alarms for your infrastructure.

 Netdata Cloud offers centralized alarm notifications via email, which leverages the health status information already streamed to Netdata Cloud from claimed nodes to send notifications to those who have enabled them.

-Netdata comes with a notification system that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.
-You can enable as many platforms as you want, and configure them to match your organization's needs with features like role-based notifications.
+The Netdata Agent has a notification system that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.

-To get Slack notifications working, you first need to add an incoming webhook to the channel of your choice.
+First, Add an incoming webhook in Slack for the channel where you want to see alarm notifications from Netdata.
 Click the green Add to Slack button, choose the channel, and click the Add Incoming WebHooks Integration button.

 On the following page, you'll receive a Webhook URL.
 That's what you'll need to configure Netdata, so keep it handy.

 Navigate to your Netdata config directory and use